 In the ever-changing landscape of the global marketplace, the need for businesses to be agile and adaptable is greater than ever.
-However, there is a danger that placing more work on the shoulders of your employees can lead to burnout and increased stress.
-One solution can be to find temporary staff.
+However, there’s a danger that placing more work on the shoulders of your employees can lead to burnout and increased stress.
+One solution can be to find temporary staff or use staff augmentation.
 One way of doing this is by using Teams as a Service (TaaS), a sort of dedicated team extension.

 What is the Team as a Service Model?